Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 Certain plants naturally repel slugs and snails.
 Herbs like chives, rosemary, lavender, and thyme can deter pests.

-Other plants that may deter snails and slugs include wild garlic, nasturtium, ferns, and foxglove.
+Other plants that may deter snails and slugs include wild garlic, foxglove, ferns, and sage.
+Planting these around vulnerable areas of your garden can help create a natural barrier against pests.

 7. Eggshells

-8. Chili Pepper Spray
+8. Hot Pepper Spray

 Next, add a small amount of liquid soap to the concoction.
 Finally, strain and pour it into a spray bottle.